greg-randall/sitemap-compare/README.md

    - Follows links while staying within the same domain
    - Normalizes URLs to avoid duplicates due to trivial differences
    - Filters out non-content URLs (images, CSS, etc.)
+   - Discovers pages not linked from main navigation
+   - Finds content that site owners may not want widely known

 3. **Comparison**:
    - Identifies URLs present in the sitemap but not found during crawling
    - Finds URLs discovered during crawling but missing from the sitemap
+   - Reveals the "hidden web" of content not meant to be easily discovered
-   - Caches content for further analysis
+   - Caches all content for offline analysis and investigation

 ## Output

 The tool creates a directory structure under `sites/[domain]/[timestamp]/` containing:

-- `missing_from_sitemap.txt`: URLs found while crawling but not in the sitemap
+- `missing_from_sitemap.txt`: URLs found while crawling but not in the sitemap (potentially hidden content)
-- `missing_from_site.txt`: URLs in the sitemap that weren't found while crawling
+- `missing_from_site.txt`: URLs in the sitemap that weren't found while crawling (possibly restricted content)
-- `all_sitemap_urls.txt`: All URLs extracted from the sitemap
+- `all_sitemap_urls.txt`: All URLs extracted from the sitemap (what the site owner wants you to see)
-- `all_site_urls.txt`: All URLs discovered while crawling
+- `all_site_urls.txt`: All URLs discovered while crawling (what's actually there)
-- `cache/`: Directory containing cached HTML content from crawled pages
+- `cache/`: Directory containing cached HTML content from crawled pages (for offline analysis)
-- `cache-xml/`: Directory containing cached sitemap XML files
+- `cache-xml/`: Directory containing cached sitemap XML files (for reference)

+The most interesting findings are typically in the `missing_from_sitemap.txt` file, which may reveal:
+- Admin interfaces
+- Development environments
+- Internal tools
+- Outdated but still accessible content
+- Pages intentionally hidden from search engines

 ## Troubleshooting